atrzaska/dotenc/README.md

 If you run dotenc without any arguments it will print help message with the usage instructions.

-    Dotenc is a small library to manage encrypted secrets using asymetric encryption
+    Dotenc is a small library to manage encrypted secrets using asymetric encryption.

     Usage:
       dotenc [command]